Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ### Fetch Pictures with the useEffect Hook

 Just like in the `BreedList` component, the `useEffect` Hook is a great place to take care of fetching data from The Dog API when one or more conditions change.
-In your case, you want to fetch an updated list of dog pictures from the API when the user selects a new breed — i.e. when the `selectedBreedId` value in state changes.
+In your case, fetch an updated list of dog pictures from the API when the user selects a new breed — i.e. when the `selectedBreedId` value in state changes.

 **App.js**